Key Findings

 Minimal Impact on Most Commuters

-The introduction of the $15 congestion pricing fee in Manhattan, a measure designed to alleviate traffic congestion and generate revenue for public transportation improvements, will impact a relatively small percentage of commuters across various legislative districts.
-Specifically, only 0.51% to 1.78% of commuters per legislative district will be affected by this fee.
-To put these percentages into context, let’s consider the absolute numbers:
+The proposed $15 congestion pricing fee in Manhattan is a strategic initiative to reduce traffic congestion and fund vital public transportation improvements.
+Only 0.51% to 1.78% of commuters in each legislative district will be directly affected by this fee.

 High Reliance on Public Transportation